Lethal Enforcers Game Comparison

 The in-game graphics for Lethal Enforcers were entirely made up of digitized photographs, at the time this level of realism was uncommon and caused a real stir with the realistic violence.

-As a result, Lethal Enforcers was banned from being sold at toy stores, the early 90’s saw many controversial moments like this, including the release of Mortal Kombat.
+As a result, Lethal Enforcers was banned from being sold at toy stores, the early 90’s saw many controversial moments like this, including the release of Mortal Kombat and Night Trap for the SEGA CD.

 Lethal Enforcers is set in Chicago, Illinois, you take control of police officer Don Marshall, who decides to go to his local donuts shop for his break.
 While scoffing his donuts and drinking his coffee, he gets a call from his police department.
 A major crime organisation has invaded the town, they need Don’s help.